DenialAdams/libstx/README.md

 the lifetimes of references to a stx can be more tightly controlled.

-However this is a disadvantage as it makes buffer overruns easier to accidently implement, and as usual manual memory management is just as manual as it's always been.
+However this is a disadvantage as it makes buffer overruns easier to accidentally implement, and as usual manual memory management is just as manual as it's always been.

 #### #1.
-Function composibility
+Function compatibility
-Almost every function defined by libstx is composible with every other function defined in the library.
+Almost every function defined by libstx can be composed with every other function defined in the library.
 What this means is that most function's return value can be used as a parameter in another function of the library.
 This feature is true for all functions so long as they don't modify the stx memory buffer with